Danny Welbeck won't struggle for games this season, according to Michael Carrick, despite Manchester United's wealth of attacking options.

 "He's also played out wide and done fine.
 But I think he'll play more than his fair share of games up front and score enough goals.
 Watching the likes of Robin and Wayne [Rooney] will improve him as the years go by."

-Van Persie's electric start to his United career hasn't escaped Carrick, who admits he's loving playing alongside the Dutchman this
+Van Persie's electric start to his United career hasn't escaped Carrick, who admits he's loving playing alongside the Dutchman this season.

 "I think Danny will play more than his fair share of games up front and score enough goals.
 Watching the likes of Robin van Persie and Wayne Rooney will improve him as the years go by."